 Birdie – I’m not certain how Birdie made it onto lists of possible nicknames for Elizabeth, but you’ll find it included on the longer lists.
 It was a sometimes-nickname Don Draper used for Betty on Mad Men, which might make it more familiar today.
 But it pre-dated the successful television series.
 Still, with bird names for girls so white hot in 2016, an Elizabeth called Birdie would work nicely.

 Buffy – The story goes that Buffy is based on a child mangling of Bethy.
 It makes sense, right?
 And yet, I find it surprising how many people seem to accept Buffy as one of the Elizabeth nicknames while rejecting Lily.
-Credit might go to successful 1960s sitcom Family Affair, featuring three adorable children being raised in Manhattan by a widowed father.
+Credit successful 1960s sitcom Family Affair.
+It featured a widowed father and his three adorable children.
 The younger daughter is Ava Elizabeth, called Buffy.
 By the time Buffy the Vampire Slayer became a 1992 comedy, and then an acclaimed television series later that decade, the name stood on its own.
 The Slayer’s full name is Buffy Anne.
 While Buffy is seldom heard and slightly fluffy, the heroine proves that this Elizabeth nickname has bite.

 Unexpected Elizabeth Nicknames: Starting with T

 T might be the least likely letter for Elizabeth nicknames.
 It’s dropped entirely in other forms of the name, like Isabelle.
 And yet, there are at least two unexpected Elizabeth nicknames that deserve a look.